INVOKANA® CarePath™ Savings Card

-With the INVOKANA® CarePath™ Savings Card, you can get 12 months at no cost, if you're privately insured.
-Per calendar year, your card is subject to a $3900 annual program benefit, or 12 uses, whichever comes first.
+With the INVOKANA® CarePath™ Savings Card, you can get a $0 co-pay every month, if you're privately insured.
+Per calendar year, your card is subject to a $4600 annual program benefit.
 Patients who remain eligible will be automatically re-enrolled.
 Must be redeemed with a valid prescription.
 Not available to individuals enrolled in federally or state subsidized healthcare programs that cover prescription drugs, including Medicare, such as Medicare Part D prescription drug benefit, Medicaid, TRICARE, or any other federal or state healthcare plan, including pharmaceutical assistance programs.
 Additional restrictions apply.
+Subject to change.
 Click here to see eligibility requirements.

 INVOKANA® can cause important side effects, including:

 Dehydration.
 INVOKANA® can cause some people to become dehydrated (the loss of too much body water), which may cause you to feel dizzy, faint, lightheaded, or weak, especially when you stand up (orthostatic hypotension).
 You may be at higher risk of dehydration if you have low blood pressure, take medicines to lower your blood pressure (including diuretics [water pills]), are on a low sodium (salt) diet, have kidney problems, or are 65 years of age or older

 Vaginal yeast infection.
 Women who take INVOKANA® may get vaginal yeast infections.
 Symptoms include: vaginal odor, white or yellowish vaginal discharge (discharge may be lumpy or look like cottage cheese), or vaginal itching